skecskes/reviews-service/docs/TASK.md

 ## Overview

-The focus of this take home is around ingesting a CSV file which contains a mock example of a Trustpilot Review dataset.
+The focus of this take home is around ingesting a CSV file which contains a mock example of a Review dataset.
 The goal is loading the data into a database (of your choice) to be used downstream by the rest of the business via an API.
 Requirements:
 1. Ingest the Reviews CSV file provided into a table in a database.
 2. Programmatically clean up the data if needed.